 If mismanaged, beehives can become cramped Petri dishes of contagion because they’re densely populated and often stacked close together.
-The diseases honey bees foster can easily spread to native pollinators – that are, incidentally, “better than honey bees at pollinating native crops such as berries (pollinated by blueberry bees), avocado (by stingless bees) and cucumber (by squash bees),” as per Fernandez.
+The diseases honey bees foster can easily spread to native pollinators – that are, incidentally, “better than honey bees at pollinating native crops such as berries (pollinated by blueberry bees), avocado (by stingless bees), and cucumber (by squash bees).”

 So far, more than 20 honey bee viruses have been identified.
 They can kill developing offspring, decrease the life span of adult bees, cause spasms and tremors, reduce cognitive skills, and impair wing development.
 Most honey bee colonies have multiple viruses that fluctuate throughout the year.

 Parasites also bring sickness and ruin.
-The Darth Vader of the pack, Varroa destructor, has so far caused the most damage.
+Varroa destructor has so far caused the most damage.
 Discovered in Southeast Asia in 1904, this invasive mite reached Europe and North America in the 1980s and has now spread almost worldwide.
 About the size of a pinhead, it feeds on bees’ “blood” and spreads from one hive to another, transmitting viral diseases and bacteria while reproducing on honey bee brood (developing larvae or pupae).
 Eventually, at high infestation rates, the mites overwhelm and kill the host colony.

 Another menace to honey bees is the Nosema ceranae, a microscopic fungus that can weaken or even wipe out colonies.
 Spores of the fungus survive on wax combs and stored food inside colonies.
-When workers eat them, the fungus invades the lining of the intestine; if highly infected, bees cannot digest efficiently and die prematurely.
+When worker bees eat them, the fungus invades the lining of the intestine.
+If highly infected, bees cannot digest efficiently and die prematurely.
 Beekeepers disinfect hives and use antibiotics (fumagillin) to control the disease.
 However, there is evidence that fumagillin is toxic, causing chromosomal aberrations, carcinogenicity in humans, and alterations to the bee’s hypopharyngeal gland (the gland that contributes to making royal jelly).
 Many countries outside the Americas, including the EU, have banned it for agricultural use.

-Competitive species are also a concern, notably the Africanized ”killer” bee and the Asian ”murder” hornet that recently gate-crashed the Northwest U.S. for the second year in a row.
-The Asian giant hornet can exceed 5 cm and feeds mainly on western honey bees; it has colonized half of France.
+Competitive species (with evocative names) are also a concern, notably the killer bee and the murder hornet that recently gate-crashed the Northwest U.S. for the second year in a row.
+The latter can exceed 5 cm and feeds on other insects, including honey bees.

 The anthropocene threats

-Humans, most of us at least, are directly contributing with a fair share of damage.
+Humans, many of us at least, are directly contributing to a fair share of damage.
 The air pollution we cause thwarts the symbiotic relationship between pollinators and flowers.
-Although daytime insects depend primarily on vision to find flowers, pollutants affect the chemicals that flowers produce to attract insects, destroying scent trails.
+Although daytime insects depend primarily on vision to find flowers, pollutants affect the chemicals flowers produce to attract insects, destroying scent trails.
 Aromas that could travel over 800 m in the 1800s now reach less than 200 m from the plant, complicating pollinators’ ability to locate food sources.

 The industrial agribusiness is wreaking havoc with its use of neonicotinoids, or neonics, a class of synthetic insecticides that have become the industry’s pest-fighter of choice.
 First marketed in the mid-1990s, their adoption was rapid, making them the most widely applied insecticide today.
 When absorbed by plants, their poison manifests itself in pollen and nectar, which is then consumed by bees that consequently meet their death.
 But this is no instantaneous euthanasia.
-Neonics are neurotoxic, designed to eradicate insects by attacking their nerve cells.
-The poison fuses to the bees’ nerve cells, over-stimulating and destroying them, leaving the insects uncontrollably shaking and twitching before they go into paralysis and die.
-And by then, they might have brought the toxin back to their hives, sharing it with their colony to effectively cause mass mortality.
+The poison fuses to the bees’ nerve cells, leaving the insects uncontrollably shaking and twitching before they go into paralysis and die.
+By then, they might have brought the toxin back to their hives, sharing it with their colony to effectively cause mass mortality.